-Written and directed by Paul Mazursky, whom we also lost this year and who had a gift for humane, observational comedy, Moscow on the Hudson is one of the legitimate gems of 1980s American cinema.
+Written and directed by Paul Mazursky, whom we also lost this year and who had a gift for humane, observational comedy, Moscow on the Hudson is one of the hidden gems of the 1980s.
 Williams is surprisingly subtle and believable as a Russian saxophonist who decides to defect while visiting New York with a traveling circus.

 9. One Hour Photo (2002)

-Vividly, and unsettlingly, imagined by noted music video director Mark Romanek, One Hour Photo is built around a haunting performance by Williams as a photo developer who becomes fixated on a family whose photographs he processes.
-Williams’ Seymour Parrish is especially creepy because the actor finds the humanity beneath his actions.
+Vividly and unsettlingly imagined by noted music video director Mark Romanek, One Hour Photo is built around a haunting performance by Williams as a photo developer fixated on a family whose photographs he processes.
+Williams’s Seymour Parrish is especially creepy because the actor finds the humanity beneath his actions.